 "Gilmore Girls" - Luke’s Diner (Midwest Business Street)

 The long-running television series Gilmore Girls was set in the fictional town of Stars Hollow, Connecticut, but the vast majority of filming took place on the Warner Bros. lot, specifically on Midwest Business Street.
 The Anywhere, U.S.A.-themed cityscape appeared regularly throughout the show’s seven-season run and also masked as Hazzard County on The Dukes of Hazzard; Rosewood, Pennsylvania on Pretty Little Liars; Charlottesville, Virginia on The Waltons; and River City, Iowa in The Music Man.
 In the northwest corner of the small town set sits one of Gilmore Girls’ most iconic locations - Luke’s Diner, the restaurant owned by Luke Danes (Scott Patterson), where Lorelai (Lauren Graham) and Rory (Alexis Bledel) regularly hung out.
 The set boasts a working interior that can be utilized for filming, as was the case on GG.
-The structure, which also masked as Mitch’s Fish Market on Sisters and Apple Rose Grille on Pretty Little Liars, will be reprising its role as Luke’s Diner (no cell phones!) on Netflix’s highly-anticipated upcoming Gilmore Girls revival.
+The structure also masked as Mitch’s Fish Market on Sisters and Apple Rose Grille on Pretty Little Liars.

 "Growing Pains" - Seaver Family Home (Midwest Residential Street)